 The researchers pointed out that as soon as students are defined as gifted, they are entered into special educational programs.
 This process causes them to feel that they excel in the academic field and therefore they strive to meet the expectations set for them in the programs built specially for them.
 This is particularly prominent in those classes that participate in intensive daily programs fostering gifted children.

 “Maturing gifted students know from a very young age what their life’s course will be - usually in the applied sciences.
 Most of them demonstrate neither deliberation nor interest in other fields, and they speak of studying in academic or military-academic tracks; almost none speak of traveling after serving in the army, for example, which is of much significance in the process of self-exploration,” Dr. Shani noted.

 She added that it is likely that applied science tracks are adjusted for the maturing gifted, and it could be that many of these youths would have chosen them regardless of the social labeling; but the problem is that they do primarily tend to choose their professional identity based on the social expectations.
 “It is a paradox: It is the gifted - who are often multi-talented - who tend to limit the realization of those very talents into specific fields.
 Instead of selecting from many options open to them, they limit themselves to applied or prestigious subjects,” she said.

 Dr. Shani added that gifted youths frequently report social difficulties and the feeling that other children keep distant from them because of the gifted label, and therefore it is important to enable them - in the process of forming an identity - to relate to emotional and social characteristics, such as motivation, self-concept, and external pressures, and not only to those characteristics related to cognitive aptitude.

-One Response to “Gifted children shape their personalities according to social stigma”
+2 Responses to “Gifted children shape their personalities according to social stigma”

 Leave a Reply